hapax/hapax.github.io/assets/simple-physics.md

 *reduce* the average power usage when there are more people.
 Or maybe larger cities will have more amenities, and average power usage will increase.
+Who knows?

+Whatever the answer, it is probably a fairly mild *power law* nonlinearity.
+We'll discuss power laws below, but I'll finish with the much more severe example of *exponential* nonlinearity.
+Suppose I throw a fistful of quarters onto the ground.
+What's the chance they all come up heads?
+Well, if there are $n$ quarters, and each has a $1/2$ probability of coming up heads, the answer is $2^{-n}$.
+It seems like all I need to do is count the quarters in a fistful.
+But here's the rub: I only need to be wrong by two quarters to be off by an order of magnitude!
+With this sort of dependence, you can make a guess, but it probably doesn't make sense to expect it to be accurate to an order of magnitude.

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>